FLAIROx/JaxMARL/README.md

 ### Basic JaxMARL API  Usage 🖥️

 Actions, observations, rewards and done values are passed as dictionaries keyed by agent name, allowing for differing action and observation spaces.
 The done dictionary contains an additional `"__all__"` key, specifying whether the episode has ended.
 We follow a parallel structure, with each agent passing an action at each timestep.
-For ascyhronous games, such as Hanabi, a dummy action is passed for agents not acting at a given timestep.
+For asynchronous games, such as Hanabi, a dummy action is passed for agents not acting at a given timestep.

 ```python
 import jax